zmon1010/kendo-ui-core/docs/knowledge-base/spreadsheet-custom-cell-editor-popup.md

 ## Description

-Is there an example of using the spreadsheet custom editor with a kendoPopup?
-I want the editor to be shown just to the side of the cell that is selected, and disappear when a user clicks a location other than the popup.
+Can I use the Spreadsheet custom editor with a Kendo UI Popup?
+I want the Editor to be shown next to the side of the cell that is selected and disappear when the user clicks a location other than the Popup.

 ## Possible Solution